davekrh/ocp310_for_operations/08-lesson-sample_application.md

 We will now create a container from existing source code, also called “S2I” or “source to image”.
 This container will be the backend for our map.

+Click back to the Console tab.
 Click “Add to Project” in the upper right corner, then “Browse Catalog”.
 Find and select “Python”.
 Ensure the “Application Name” is *nationalparks-katacoda* and the “Git Repository” is:
 ```
 https://github.com/openshift-roadshow/nationalparks-katacoda
 ```